Rednexie/iettnext/README.md

 >
 > iettnext has been temporarily shut down due to administrative pressure and data access restrictions imposed by the Istanbul Metropolitan Municipality (İBB).
 >
-> We plan to hold formal meetings with municipality officials during the upcoming summer to resolve these challenges and ensure the project's sustainability.
+> We plan to hold the necessary meetings with municipality during the upcoming summer to resolve these issues and ensure the project's sustainability.
 >
 > **iettnext v2** will be released as a fully **open-source** project, including the backend architecture.
 Thank you for your continued support and understanding.
 >